ypid/seafile-wiki/Deploy-seafile-server-behind-nat.md

 </tr>
 </table>

+* You don't need to open port 8000 and 8082 if you deploy Seafile behind Apache/Nginx.
-If you're not using the default ports, you should adjust the table accroding to your own customiztion.
+* If you're not using the default ports, you should adjust the table accroding to your own customiztion.

 ### How to test if your port forwarding is working